 - “Sounding Out Stein’s Plays: Exercises in Group Analysis.”
 In Logan Esdale and Deborah Mix, eds., Approaches to Teaching the Works of Gertrude Stein.
-MLA, forthcoming in 2017.
+MLA, 2018.

 - “Reading Literature and Science after Tomkins and Klein.”
 In Steven Meyer, ed., The Cambridge Companion to Literature and Science.
-Cambridge University Press, forthcoming in 2017.
+Cambridge University Press, 2018.

 - “Feeling.”
 In Caroline Jones, David Mather, Rebecca Uchill, eds., Experience: Cognition, Culture, and the Common Sense.
 MIT Press, 2016.

 - “Radio Free Stein: Rendering Queen and Country.”
 In Janet Boyd and Sharon Kirsch, eds., Primary Stein: Returning to the Writing of Gertrude Stein.
 Lexington Books, 2014.

 - “Introducing Radio Free Stein” and “Scenario for Gertrude Stein’s ‘For the Country Entirely: A Play in Letters’.”
 The Capilano Review 3.22 (Winter 2014), 49-70.

 - With Elizabeth A. Wilson, “Like-minded: A Response to Ruth Leys’ ‘The Turn to Affect: A Critique’.”
 Critical Inquiry 38.4 (June 2012).

 - “Loose Coordinations: Theater and Thinking in Gertrude Stein.”
 Science in Context 25.3 (September 2012).